Wastewater: a major challenge for the international community

 Improving wastewater infrastructure through innovation

 Veolia develops solutions that turn wastewater into new resources for local authorities and industry.
 For example, in Abu Dhabi (United Arab Emirates), 300,000 m3 / day of wastewater is reused for irrigation.
 In Marseille (France), the energy in wastewater heats the swimming pools at the Cercle des Nageurs.
 In Milwaukee (USA), the city’s wastewater is recovered to produce fertilizer for local agricultural use.
 In Windhoek (Namibia) it is transformed into drinking water for 300,000 people.
-In Durban (South Africa), 98% is recycled for industry and so reduces water stress locally.
+In Durban (South Africa), 98% of the SWTW treatment plant's wastewater for industry and so reduces water stress locally.

 "Resourcing the world" in a more inclusive way